tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- ja koska funktio _hello_ sisältää ainoastaan yhden komennon, eli returnin, voidaan käyttää aaltosulutonta muotoa -->
-Since our _hello_ function is composed of a single return command we can omit the curly braces and use the more compact syntax for arrow functions.
+Since our _hello_ function is composed of a single return command, we can omit the curly braces and use the more compact syntax for arrow functions:

 ```js
 const hello = (who) =>